 Featured in the February, 2015 issue of Sky & Telescope Magazine

-and an eyepiece.
 I had chosen a boxy, rigid design for the binocular scope, so

 my thoughts naturally gravitated toward a boxy focuser to go with it.
 It